GreenSaladLeaf/Bike-Share/README.md

   - Members consistently take more trips than casual riders across all months of the year.
   - Both groups show a similar pattern of rising trip counts in spring, peaking in summer, and dropping in winter, indicating that both casual and member users are influenced by seasonal factors.

+**Cyclistic Riders' Average Trip Distance and Duration by Hour of Day**
 ![image](https://github.com/user-attachments/assets/c398ee04-b7b9-4c1d-9270-b0d5264c36a7)

 **Top Chart (Avg.
 Distance in Meters by Hour of Day)**: